Stypox/codelabs-extractor/README.md

 ## Usage

+This tools requires [Python 3.7+](https://www.python.org/downloads/).
+To convert the generated markdown files into ebooks [pandoc](https://pandoc.org/installing.html) is also required.
-This tools requires python3.7+.
-Using `cd` head over to the root directory of this project and type `python3 -m codelabs_extractor` to run it.
+<br>Using `cd` head over to the root directory of this project and type `python3 -m codelabs_extractor` to run it.
 By appending `--help` to the previous command you will get this help screen:
 ```man
 usage: __main__.py [-h] -c URL -o DIR -f FMT [-l LANG]